PETA's Vital Work

 Not Ours to Use for Entertainment

-PETA’s vigorous campaigns to end the use of animals in the entertainment industry scored big.
+PETA’s campaigns to end the use of animals in the entertainment industry were in full force in 2024.

-We thank Alec Baldwin, Kate del Castillo, Judy Greer, Lala Kent, and Diane Warren for their help with these campaigns.
+We thank Georgina Amorós, Alec Baldwin, Kate del Castillo, Sherlyn Gonzalez, Kathy Najimy, Maura Rivera, Bella Thorne, and Christopher von Uckermann for their help with these campaigns.

 Animals are